laggykiller/sticker-convert/COMPILING.md

 Install the required python modules with `pip3 install requests ffmpeg-python lottie signalstickers_client python-telegram-bot anyio wand`

 ## 3.1 Executables / Binaries (Windows)
+NOTE: You may run `get-deps-windows.bat` to get them automatically

 For Windows, the following executables are required:
 - `ffmpeg.exe` and `ffprobe.exe`
     - Both can be found in https://ffmpeg.org/download.html